How do you choose the right E-Scooter you?

 Recommendation: New VX4 or VX2 Hub

-For beginners
+For Beginners

-Are you looking for a reliable way to get started in the world of E-Scooter good value for money?
+Are you looking for a reliable way to get started in the world of E-Scooter good value for the money?

-Empfehlung: VX5 PRO oder VX2 PRO
+Recommendation: VX5 PRO VX2 PRO

 Ready for your VMAX E-Scooter?

-Explore all our models or book a test drive in Rothrist right away—our team will be happy to assist you.
+Discover all our models or book a test drive in Rothrist right away—our team will be happy to assist you.

 FAQ: Frequently Asked Questions About Choosing the Right E-Scooter